UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 ## Getting started with CORC

-See the detailed documentation [here](doc/1.GettingStarted/GettingStarted.md) with all you need to get started and a detailled list of available examples.
+See the detailed documentation [here](doc/1.GettingStarted/GettingStarted.md) with all you need to get started and a detailed list of available examples.

 ## Next steps and specific documentation